 Two major threats to birds worldwide are collisions with power lines and disorientation caused by artificial light sources.
-This is especially true on the island of Kauai, where both power lines and artificial lights are a serious threat to the three endangered and endemic seabirds, the Newell’s Shearwater, Hawaiian Petrel, and Band-rumped Storm Petrel.
+This is especially true on the island of Kauaʻi, where both power lines and artificial lights are a serious threat to the three endangered and endemic seabirds, the Newell’s Shearwater, Hawaiian Petrel, and Band-rumped Storm-Petrel.
 These seabirds are vulnerable to colliding with power lines when they make frequent nocturnal flights from the sea to their montane breeding colonies and back again.
-The young of these species are particularly vulnerable to grounding when they become disoriented by artificial lights on their maiden voyage to the sea.
+The young of these species are particularly vulnerable to grounding when they become disoriented by artificial lights on their maiden voyage out to sea.

 Visual Observation Surveys

 Visual observations are a major component of the UMP.
 Data from visual observations are used to determine species composition, passage rate, flight height, and avian behavior at power lines on the island.
 These data are then used to determine collision risk and how risk varies across the power line grid.
 Visual observations are also used to determine the immediate fate of birds when a collision occurs.
 Finally, data from visual observations are used to validate both the acoustic monitoring and thermal camera systems that we employ to quantify collisions when observers are not present.